-EOSC Future plans to make incremental improvements to the European Open Science Cloud platform during three phases.
+EOSC Future plans to make incremental improvements to the European Open Science Cloud platform in three phases.

 Researchers can access a rich set of EOSC resources, including some regional and thematic ones.
 They can also use a rich and diverse set of services, such as requesting resources through the INFRAEOSC-07 projects.